lfedgeai/AegisEdgeAI/README.md

 ### Why These Challenges Are **Critical** in Edge AI

-- **Distributed, physically exposed nodes** Edge deployments lack the hardened perimeters of centralised data centres, making them more susceptible to physical and side‑channel attacks.
+- **Distributed, physically exposed nodes** Edge deployments lack the hardened perimeters of centralized data centres, making them more susceptible to physical and side‑channel attacks.

 - **Jurisdictional and sovereignty constraints** Edge nodes often operate across regulated borders, amplifying the impact of uncontrolled model invocation or data egress.